Yibna: 1948 and aftermath

 Yibna was in the territory allotted to the Jewish state under the 1947 UN Partition Plan.
 In mid-March 1948, a contingent of Iraqi volunteers moved into the village.
 In a Haganah reprisal on March 30, two dozen villagers were killed.
 On April 21, the Iraqi village commander was arrested by the British authorities for the drunken shooting of two Arabs.

 During the 1948 Arab–Israeli war, residents of Zarnuqa sought refuge in Yibna, but left after Yibna's inhabitants accused them of being traitors.
 On 27 May, following the fall of nearby al-Qubayba and Zarnuqa, most of the population of Yibna fled to Isdud, but Yibna's armed males were forced back to Yibna by Isdud's militiamen.
 According to the official history, the Israeli Givati Brigade was interested in evacuating the village.
 On June 5, after a brief firefight, they occupied the village and expelled the few old people who remained.
 Refugees fleeing the village were fired at 'to increase [their] panic.'

+Following Yibna's depopulation in 1948, most village structures were demolished by the Israel Defense Forces.
+The surviving archaeological landscape consists of partial building remains, wall debris, material culture and historical trees associated with the village's final phase of occupation.

 After 1948, a number of Israeli villages were founded on Yibna's land: Kfar HaNagid and Beit Gamliel in 1949, Ben Zakai in 1950, Kfar Aviv (originally: "Kfar HaYeor") in 1951, and Tzofiyya in 1955.

 Archaeological excavations have revealed that part of the pre-1948 Arab village at Yibna was built on top of a Byzantine-period cemetery and refuse pits.